NicholasYe/Electronic_Circuit_Transient_Simulation_Demo/Readme.md

-**This is the program using LC model of switch to simulate the circuit.**
+**This is the program using LC model of switch to simulate the circuit.
+Source code is not available since it is a lab project.**

 ---